Chercheur associé à l'IRIS

 +33 (0)1 53 27 60 60

 Romuald Sciora is an Associate Research Fellow at the IRIS.
-Author, essayist, columnist and documentary filmmaker born in Paris in 1970, he is a recognized specialist in the United Nations and in American foreign policy.
+Author, essayist, columnist and documentary filmmaker born in Paris in 1970, he is a recognized specialist in the United Nations and in American foreign and domestic policy.

 As a writer, he has published, among many others, four books on the UN and an essay on the UN General Assembly.
 As a filmmaker, he has produced a dozen political documentaries, including a TV series devoted to the United Nations, broadcast in more than 20 countries.